 Orangeade is – as you probably know – a sweet, alcohol-free, carbonated drink with an orange taste (traditionally).
 This drink, which travelled to Poland straight from France, spread in the aristocratic Polish cuisine in the 18th century.
-Basic ingredients of oranzada are sugar and an orange juice or syrup.
+Basic ingredients of oranzada are sugar and orange juice or syrup.

 The most well-known brands of Polish vodka are: Balsam Pomorski (38%, colorless vodka ), Belvedere, Chopin (pure luxury vodka luxury, fourfold distilled, repeatedly awarded, manufactured from the specially selected variety of Stobrawa potatoes traditionally planted in surroundings of Siedlce, Poland), Danziger Goldwasser, Extra Zytnia, Luksusowa, Maximus, Pan Tadeusz (rye vodka, 40%, on the bottle there is an illustration from the first edition of Pan Tadeusz poem by Adam Mickiewicz, year 1834), Sobieski, Starka (traditional dry rye vodka, maturing in oaken barrels from 10 up to 50 years), Wyborowa, Zoladkowa Gorzka, Zubrowka = Bison Grass Vodka in English (every original bottle of Bison Vodka contains one stalk of the grass Hierochloe odorata).
 A well-known Dutch vodka BOLS is also produced in Poland (since 1994).

 The most popular Polish brands of beer are (in Poland): Zywiec, Tyskie, Zubr, Lech, Okocim, Warka, Debowe Mocne, Tatra.
 Obviously many companies produce their beers in a few equally popular varieties, e.g. Zywiec and Zywiec Porter, Warka Strong, or for types of Okocim.
-In Poland there is a large number of small breweries, with little market reach but producing delicious beers – definitely worth trying.
+In Poland there is a large number of small breweries, with little market penetration but producing delicious beers – definitely worth trying.

 Polish liqueurs - 'nalewka', are alcoholic extracts from fruits, spices, flowers or herbs.
 Nalewki usually contain 40-45 per cent of alcohol, just like vodka.
-However, according to many people they taste much better and are equally popular both amongst Men, as well as Women.
+However, according to many people they taste much better and are equally popular among men and women alike. more

-Contrary to ordinary liqueurs, nalewkas are usually aged.
+"Contrary to ordinary liqueurs, nalewkas are usually aged.
 Most of the nalewkas have their proper names derived either from the main ingredient or the name of the traditional place of manufacture.
 The recipes for nalewkas were at times kept in secret by some of the szlachta families and were only given away to the senior children upon the death of the father.
-Among the common main ingredients are haw, lily-of-the-valley, Cornus alba, black currant, juniper, ginger, green Persian walnut, cherries, wormwood, anise, apricots and many more.
-Wikipedia
+Among the common main ingredients are haw, lily-of-the-valley, Cornus alba, black currant, juniper, ginger, green Persian walnut, cherries, wormwood, anise, apricots and many more." — Wikipedia

-Mead was also popular in Central Europe and in the Baltic states.
+"Mead was also popular in Central Europe and in the Baltic states.
 In the Polish language mead is called miód pitny, meaning 'drinkable honey'.
 In Russia mead remained popular as medovukha and sbiten long after its decline in the West. (…) In Finland a sweet mead called Sima (cognate with zymurgy) is still an essential seasonal brew connected with the Finnish Vappu (May Day) festival.
-It is usually spiced by adding both the pulp and rind of a lemon.
-Wikipedia
+It is usually spiced by adding both the pulp and rind of a lemon." — Wikipedia